Who can contribute?

 What do we publish?

-Generally speaking, you can contribute to two distinct parts of our editorial content: the Expat Guide and the Expat Magazine.
+Generally speaking, you can contribute to three distinct parts of our editorial content: the Local Guide, the Global Guide, and the Magazine.

 Language and Style

-Your guest post should correspond in style, tone and length to other posts in the Expat Guide and Expat Magazine.
-All articles must be written in English.
-The standard length of our articles is 500+ words per page.
-We do not have a maximum article length.
+Your guest post should correspond in style, tone and length to other articles in the Local Guide, Global Guide, and Magazine.
+All articles must be written in English and should be at least 500 words long.

-- Please only use pictures that you took yourself or which you are permitted to use for this purpose and in adherence to our General Terms and Conditions.
+- Only use pictures that you took yourself or which you are permitted to use for this purpose and in adherence to our General Terms and Conditions.

-- Avoid pictures that focus on a registered trademark.
+- The picture should not focus on a specific trademark.

 If you cannot find a suitable picture, please let us know and we will take care of the matter.

 The author bio can be found at the bottom of each member-contributed article and includes a link to your profile.
-The author bio should be between 160 and 300 characters, and contain some basic information about where you are from, where you live, what you do and what you are interested in.
+The author bio should be not more than 350 characters long, and contain some basic information about where you are from, where you live, what you do, and what you are interested in.

 What do we not publish?